 TELEVISIONWe're hanging out (July 2017) for a new Scandinavian crime series on SBS, following The Killing, The Bridge, The Tunnel etc but in a Guardian article, Mark Lawson suggests "As European broadcasters team up to create ever more silly fusion cop shows, a beloved genre has gone from thriller to bland filler in just six years," and that Scandi Noir is dead.
 I agree with him that Midnight Sun was really stupid with a Swedish half-Sami detective and a French detective of Morrocan birth working on a bizarre murder.
 How many issues can you cover and still tell a story worth watching?

 Aurelio Zen was on ABC TV in Jan-Feb 2012.
 How much we enjoyed watching this handsome, stylish Italian detective.
 Zen was cool and suave and the stories interesting with the added bonus of a beautiful Roman background.
 Apparently the executives said there were already too many detectives on TV, and cancelled the Zen series.
-I hope that someone else has the good taste to take them on because it was great viewing, and we don't have to put up with all the angst and classical music which is becoming all too prevalent in detective fiction.
+It was great viewing without excessive angst and emphasis on the detective's singular musical taste.

 The Bill: sadly missed on Saturday nights.